celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/stylist/wigs.rst

 [STYLIST]_

-    Candidly, what are you feeding her on?
+    Come on, you can tell me; what are you feeding her?

 Chat 3
 ------